-Any termination of the Collateral Administration Agreement and the Capital Contribution Agreement as a result of the occurrence of a CAA Early Termination Event will constitute an Event of Default under the Indenture.
+Any termination of the Credit Protection Agreement as a result of the occurrence of an event described in the last two bullets above will constitute an Event of Default under the Indenture.

-Additionally, Fannie Mae may in its sole discretion designate as the CAA Early Termination Date the Payment Date following the occurrence of any of the following CAA Trigger Events:
+Additionally, Fannie Mae may in its sole discretion designate as the CPA Early Termination Date the Payment Date following the occurrence of any of the following CPA Trigger Events:

-- accounting, insurance or regulatory changes after the Closing Date that, in Fannie Mae's reasonable determination, have a material adverse effect on Fannie Mae; - legal, regulatory or accounting requirements or guidelines that, in Fannie Mae's reasonable determination, materially affect the financial position, accounting treatment or intended benefit with respect to Fannie Mae; - a requirement, in Fannie Mae's reasonable determination, after consultation with external counsel (which will be a nationally recognized and reputable law firm), that Fannie Mae or any other transaction party must register as a "commodity pool operator" under the Commodity Exchange Act; - material impairment of Fannie Mae's rights under the Collateral Administration Agreement due to the amendment or modification of any Transaction Document; or - failure of the Issuer to make a required payment under the Collateral Administration Agreement, which failure continues unremedied for 30 days following receipt of written notice of such failure.
+- accounting, insurance or regulatory changes after the Closing Date that, in Fannie Mae's reasonable determination, have a material adverse effect on Fannie Mae; - legal, regulatory or accounting requirements or guidelines that, in Fannie Mae's reasonable determination, materially affect the financial position, accounting treatment or intended benefit with respect to Fannie Mae; - a requirement, in Fannie Mae's reasonable determination, after consultation with external counsel (which will be a nationally recognized and reputable law firm), that Fannie Mae or any other transaction party (other than an investor in the Securities) must register as a "commodity pool operator" under the Commodity Exchange Act solely because of its participation in the transaction; - material impairment of Fannie Mae's rights under the Credit Protection Agreement due to the amendment or modification of any Transaction Document; or - failure of the Issuer to make a required payment under the Credit Protection Agreement, which failure continues unremedied for 30 days following receipt of written notice of such failure.

-Investors should consider that if the Collateral Administration Agreement and the Capital Contribution Agreement are terminated prior to the Maturity Date as a result of the occurrence of a CAA Trigger Event, the Notes will be redeemed under the Indenture.
-Such early redemption may occur earlier, and may occur significantly earlier, than the Scheduled Maturity Date and investors will bear the reinvestment risk of any payment received from such early redemption.
+Investors should consider that if the Credit Protection Agreement is terminated prior to the Maturity Date as a result of the occurrence of a CPA Trigger Event, the Securities will be paid in full under the Indenture.
+Such early redemption may occur earlier, and may occur significantly earlier, than the Maturity Date and investors will bear the reinvestment risk of any payment received from such early redemption.